mantidproject/mantid/docs/source/interfaces/ISIS Reflectometry.rst

 You can stop monitoring at any time using the `Stop monitor` button or by cancelling the algorithm from the *Algorithm progress* dialog.
-If you close the interface, monitoring will continue running in the backgroud.
+If you close the interface, monitoring will continue running in the background.
 You can cancel the `MonitorLiveData` algorithm from the *Algorithm progress* dialog.

 If `MonitorLiveData` stops due to an error, the `Start monitor` button will be